 Launched in 2014, the exciting tve: Relay resource combines films, worksheets, facts, teachers’ notes and a video platform for secondary school students to engage with all things environmental. tve: Relay is based around 22 films made by young people across the globe to coincide with the London Olympics.
 In a series supported by Bloomberg, filmmakers created a series of short, punchy and engaging films and animations on issues from bees to climate change to rubbish collection.
 In addition to engaging in five thought-provoking lessons, young Londoners can now make and upload their own videos about the environment on the London Grid for Learning site. tve: Relay is ideal for cross-curricular projects in Citizenship, Geography, English, Media, ICT and Art and Design.

 London Grid for Learning links

 The links below go through to the relevant resources pages on the London Grid for Learning website.
-Only members of the consortium (school subsribers in London) can access these resources.
+Only members of the consortium (school subscribers in London) can access these resources.